steveng57/steveng57.github.io/_tabs/about.md

 I have been focussing more and more on "maker" type things, including woodworking for the last decade or so.
 While woodworking is my primary focus, but I like to include other things...anything high tech or gadgety will do nicely.
 Also, life-hacks, yard and house projects and other maker things, will do nicely but mostly woodworking.

 Sometime in late 2016, I started to setup a workshop in the basement.
-Retirement was around the corner, and my one of my fathers favorite wisdoms was to _"retire to something, don't retire from something"_.
+Retirement was around the corner, and my one of my father's favorite wisdoms was to _"retire to something, don't retire from something"_.
+I could not agree more.

 I live in a rural suburb of Ottawa called Manotick with my wife Debbie and two boys, Riley and Ozzie.